Form W-2: Tip income

 Employees are required to report their tip income to their employers (usually using Form 4070).
 Tips are subject to income withholding.
 There are various other requirements when handling tips for tax purposes.

 Filing requirements

 Form W-2 must be completed by the employers and be in the mail to be sent to employees by January 31.
-The deadline for filing electronic of paper Forms W-2 to the Social Security Administration (SSA) is also January 31.
+The deadline for filing electronic or paper W-2 Forms to the Social Security Administration (SSA) is also January 31.

 If over 250 instances of Form W-2 are being filed for the year, electronic filing is required.

 The form consists of six copies: